 An important measurement for assessing the likelihood of surviving cancer is the relative survival rate.
 These rates compare the 5-year survival rate of a man with prostate cancer compared with a man who does not.

 This method is helpful because men with prostate cancer may not be alive 5 years after diagnosis, but this does not mean that prostate cancer was the direct cause of death.

 - Five-year relative survival rate: almost 100 percent

 Survival rates for prostate cancer can vary based on the cancer stage.
 Later stages of cancer typically have lower survival rates when compared with earlier-stage cancers.

-The following are 5-year relative survival rates from the American Cancer Society for the following cancer stages:
+The following are 5-year relative survival rates from the American Cancer Society for the

 - Local stage, in which cancer has not spread past the prostate: Nearly 100 percent